Tree Protection Bylaw Review

 Does the current or proposed bylaws distinguish between invasive species?
 There was a mature English Hawthorne on the property we rent, and as best as I could tell we were breaking one bylaw by allowing it to grow, and would break another bylaw if we cut it down (stump diameters were almost 20 inches total).
 I don't really like invasive plants, so I was lucky when the tree's limbs fell off and then most of the tree fell over and then the tree stump fell out of the ground.
 But it seemed confusing as to what the proper course of action was.

-Mike asked over 3 years ago
+Mike asked almost 4 years ago

 Thank you for your question.
 The Tree Protection Bylaw does not currently distinguish invasive tree species from other trees.
 Residents are however currently allowed to remove up to five trees larger than 20 cm in diameter every year, which could be used towards the removal of undesirable trees such as invasive species.
 The updated bylaw will consider how to align with other regulations in the District, including for the regulation of invasive species.